Put the TLC in TTC with our sperm-friendly lubricant for fertility.

 The Lube is formulated and FDA cleared to be fertility friendly.

 The Lube is a fertility-friendly, sperm-friendly lubricant because of its special formula.
 Its pH, osmolality, and viscosity are designed to support sperm health.
-Even if other conventional lubricants do not contain spermicide, they can harm healthy sperm by not being properly formulated for these factors.
+Even if other conventional lubricants do not contain spermicide, they can harm sperm quality by not being properly formulated for these factors.
 If you’re TTC, it's important to use a lubricant that is compatible with your fertility journey, rather than detrimental to it.

 Fertility lubricants like ours are a special class of lubricants that are cleared by the FDA for use when trying to conceive.
 They go through additional testing (biocompatibility) to demonstrate that they do not harm sperm cells, eggs, or embryos.